Planes of Existence

 The Elemental Planes

 In a ring surrounding the inner planes lie the Elemental Planes.
 They form a circle, with water and fire on opposite ends, and earth and air also opposite each other.
+They are technically a single plane, but are usually divided into four distinct zones.
+The elemental planes has played host to a power struggle between the jotnar and genies for millenia.

 The Outer Planes